Pikachuxxxx/Pikachuxxxx/README.md

 <div style="text-align:center"><img src="https://github.com/Pikachuxxxx/Pikachuxxxx/blob/master/tumblr_inline_n7hkf5SViA1s5zj0n540.gif" height = 300/></div>

 90% of my body is made of games.
 Yes, it's true.
 I love playing and making games, especially game engines and I also love tinkering with some weird computer graphics stuff.
-Hop in to my profile and social media more to know more about me.
+Hop in to my profile and social media to know more about me.